Aitslab/Covid19/README.md

 [![License: CC BY-NC 4.0](https://img.shields.io/badge/License-CC%20BY--NC%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

+This repo accompanies our paper "English dictionaries, gold and silver standard corpora for biomedical natural language processing related to SARS-CoV-2 and COVID-19".
+It contains
-This folder contains COVID-19-related dictionaries Collected from various sources and enhanced with added prefixes and suffixes.
-That can be used with the [EasyNER](https://github.com/Aitslab/EasyNER.git) pipeline.
+- COVID-19-related dictionaries that can be used with the [EasyNER](https://github.com/Aitslab/EasyNER.git) pipeline or other tools for dictionary-based Named Entity Recognition.
+- Code to expand the dictionaries
+- Partial Lund Annotated-CORD-19 silver standard corpus and code and instructions to recreate the entire corpus
+- Lund COVID-19 gold standard corpus with NER annotation

+The four dictionaries contain the following terms:
+1. SARS-CoV-2 synonyms (sars-cov-2_synonyms.txt)  (virus terms)
+2. COVID-19 synonyms  (covid-19_synonym.txt)      (disease terms)
+3. SARS-CoV-2 variant terms (variants.txt)        (variant terms)
+4. SARS-CoV-2 common mutations                    (mutation terms)

-Please cite this article if you use dictionaries.
+Please cite this article if you use any of the materials:

 ```bibtex
 @article{rashed2020english,